GUAY1414/WD-PROJECT/readme.md

 Guiding Question:
 - What is the project
+It is our final project.
+It contains 5 pages with our resume and previous projects and some information about us.
+Using our own design.
 - Whats the purpose
+The purpose of this project is for us to improve in html, css, and javascript.
 - What are key components
 - What technology used and how it is used
+It is used by creating a website.

 ### Key Components
 <!-- TODO: List of Key Components -->